solo-io/gloo/docs/content/advanced_configuration/multiple-gloo-installs.md

 By leveraging this option, we can install Gloo to as many namespaces we need, ensuring that the `watchNamespaces` do not overlap.

+{{% notice note %}}
-> Note: `watchNamespaces` can be shared between Gloo instances, so long as any Virtual Services are not written to a shared namespace.
+`watchNamespaces` can be shared between Gloo instances, so long as any Virtual Services are not written to a shared namespace.
 When this happens, both Gloo instances will attempt to apply the same routing config, which can cause domain conflicts.
+{{% /notice %}}

 Currently, installing Gloo with specific `watchNamespaces` requires installation via the Helm chart.

+---

 ## Installing Namespace-Scoped Gloo with Helm